http://home.arcor.de/skanthak/will become unavailable on January 31, 2017!

 It's important to be aware that UAC elevations are conveniences and not security boundaries.
 A security boundary requires that security policy dictates what can pass through the boundary.
 User accounts are an example of a security boundary in Windows because one user can't access the data belonging to another user without having that user's permission.

-Note: in Windows 7 and newer versions UAC performs with default settings silent (automatic) elevation for programs that
+Note: on Windows 7 and newer versions of Windows NT, UAC performs with default settings silent (automatic) elevation for programs that

 autoElevateproperty set in their embedded